whaagmans/CS-Minor-Portfolio/content/Two-Factor.md

 Two-factor authentication can be used to make an online account, a smartphone, or even a door more secure.
-Before anything that is being secured may be accessed, 2FA requires two forms of information from the user—a password or personal identification number (PIN), a code given to the user's smartphone, or a fingerprint.
+Before anything that is being secured may be accessed, 2FA requires two forms of information from the user a password or personal identification number (PIN), a code given to the user's smartphone, or a fingerprint.

 ## Pros and Cons of 2FA